docker/docs/develop/scan-images/index.md

 ---

 {% include sign-up-cta.html
-  body="You can now get 10 free scans per month as part of your Docker subscription.
-Sign in to Docker to start scanning your images for vulnerabilities." header-text="This feature requires a Docker subscription" target-url="https://www.docker.com/pricing?utm_source=docker&utm_medium=webreferral&utm_campaign=docs_driven_upgrade_scan"
+  body="Did you know that you can now get 10 free scans per month?
+Sign in to Docker to start scanning your images for vulnerabilities." header-text="Scan your images for free" target-url="https://www.docker.com/pricing?utm_source=docker&utm_medium=webreferral&utm_campaign=docs_driven_upgrade_scan"
 %}

 This page contains recommendations and best practices for scanning and building secure images.

 Docker and Snyk have partnered together to bring security natively into the development workflow by providing a simple and streamlined approach for developers to build and deploy secure containers.
 Container security spans multiple teams - developers, security, and operations.
 Additionally, there are multiple layers of security that apply to containers: